eduvpn/documentation/README.md

 # Features

-- OpenVPN server accepting connections on `UDP/1194` and `TCP/443`;
+- OpenVPN server accepting connections on various UDP ports and `TCP/443`;
 - Support (out of the box) multiple UDP instances for load sharing purposes;
 - IPv6 support both outside and inside the VPN tunnel;
-- Support NAT and routable IP addresses;
+- Support both NAT and routable IP addresses;
 - CA for managing client certificates;
 - User Portal to allow users to manage their configurations for their devices;